 In the survey design phase, invite opinions from business leaders about what kind of customer input would benefit them.
 You may be able to include a question or two in your survey that garners actionable insights for the development team, Marketing, Sales, etc. You may not be able to accommodate all requests, but undoubtedly your survey response data will include insights every function will find valuable.

-After your survey is closed and the analysis is being prepared, be sure to look for specific insights that will resonate with each department.
+After your survey is closed and the analysis is prepared, be sure to look for specific insights that will resonate with each department.

 For example, find a way to deliver feedback on the features/functionality of your product with the development team.
 No doubt the heads of your Sales and Marketing organizations would love any competitive intelligence uncovered, or additional clarity on the ROI your customers experience.